captbaritone/webamp/docs/usage.md

 ## Notes

 * Internet Explorer is not supported.
-* Winamp2-js injects CSS into the page.
+* Webamp injects CSS into the page.
 The CSS is namespaced (every CSS selector is prefixed with `#winamp2-js`), so it should not interfere with anything on the host page.
-* Winamp2-js' HTML contains somewhat generic IDs and class names.
-If you have CSS on your page that is not namespaced, it may accidently be applied to Winamp2-js.
+* Webamp HTML contains somewhat generic IDs and class names.
+If you have CSS on your page that is not namespaced, it may accidently be applied to Webamp.
 If this happens please reach out.
 I may be able to resolve it.
 * Skin and audio URLs are subject to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 Please ensure they are either served from the same domain, or that the other domain is served with the correct headers.
 * Please reach out to me.
 I'd love to help you set it up, and understand how it's being used.
 I plan to expand this API as I learn how people want to use it.